getify/You-Dont-Know-JS/up & going/ch1.md

 Learning programming doesn't have to be a complex and involved process.
 There are just a few basic concepts you need to wrap your head around.
 These act like building blocks.
 To build a tall tower, you start first by putting block on top of block on top of block.
 The same goes with programming.

+* You need operators to perform actions on
 * You need values and types to differentiate different tasks, like performing math on numbers or output with strings.
-* You need variables to store data (aka "state") throughout your program's running.
+* You need variables to store data (aka *state*) throughout your program's execution.
 * You need conditionals like `if` statements to make decisions.
 * You need loops to repeat tasks until a condition stops being true.
 * You need functions to organize your code into logical and reusable chunks.